 These teachers tried out the didactical structures described above and testify about their experiences.

 1. Exit tickets

 Teacher Emmelien gave a dictation.
-At the end, her pupils put their dictation in one of the 3 boxes.
+At the end, her students put their dictation in one of the 3 boxes.

 Box 1: “This was easy for me”.